LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    element can be removed.
 The `remove` method with no parameters removes the last element.

-.. member:: list->removeAll()
+.. member: list->removeAll()
-.. member:: list->removeAll(matching)
+.. member:: list->removeAll(matching= ?)

    The first `removeAll` method with no parameters removes every element from the list.
-The second accepts a parameter which is compared against the elements.
+The second form accepts a parameter which is compared against the elements.
 All matching elements are removed from the list.

 .. member:: list->first()